PECTORAL IMPLANTS In Tijuana

 Pectoral Implants

-Pec implants are used in cosmetic (aesthetic) or reconstructive (functional) surgery procedures to increase the appearance, size or shape of the pectoral muscles.
+Pec implants are used in cosmetic (aesthetic) or reconstructive (functional) surgery procedures to increase the appearance, size, and or shape of the pectoral muscles.
 As such, they have been in use longer than most other types of body implants, (buttock, calf, bicep/tricep implants, etc.), first appearing in the mid-70s to repair functional issues such as asymmetry, and congenital chest deficiencies such as Poland’s Syndrome and Marfan Syndrome.
-Evolving from their original functional applications, they evolved in usage and are now used more widely in aesthetic applications—making enhancements to male physique.
+Evolving from their original functional applications, they evolved in usage and are now used more widely in aesthetic applications—making enhancements to the male physique.
 Much of the evolution of the procedure in both areas has been in the last 25 years, since the mid-90s.

 Pec implants are used in cosmetic (aesthetic) or reconstructive (functional) surgery procedures to increase the appearance, size or shape of the pectoral muscles.
 As such, they have been in use longer than most other types of body implants, (buttock, calf, bicep/tricep implants, etc.), first appearing in the mid-70s to repair functional issues such as asymmetry, and congenital chest deficiencies such as Poland’s Syndrome and Marfan Syndrome.
-Evolving from their original functional applications, they evolved in usage and are now used more widely in aesthetic applications—making enhancements to male physique.
+Evolving from their original functional applications, they evolved in usage and are now used more widely in aesthetic applications—making enhancements to the male physique.
 Much of the evolution of the procedure in both areas has been in the last 25 years, since the mid-90s.

-Pec implants can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal, or cause other people to treat you differently.
+Pec implants can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal or cause other people to treat you differently.
 Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon.

-Surgical risks are not excessive, but include infection, seroma/hematoma formation, bleeding, asymmetry, implant migration, capsular contraction, wound dehiscence, scarring, and muscle and/or nerve damage.
+Surgical risks are not excessive but include infection, seroma/hematoma formation, bleeding, asymmetry, implant migration, capsular contraction, wound dehiscence, scarring, and muscle and/or nerve damage.

 In your initial consultation, the surgeon will evaluate your health, determine where your fat deposits lie, and carefully assess your skin tone.
 Your doctor should explain any alternative body-contouring methods that may be appropriate and discuss the options or the combination of procedures that would be best for you.

 Be frank in discussing your expectations with your surgeon.
 He or she should be equally frank with you, describing the procedure in detail and explaining its risks and limitations.
-Your surgeon should also explain the anesthesia he or she will use, the type of facility where the surgery will be performed, and the costs involved.
+Your surgeon should also explain the anesthesia he or she will use the type of facility where the surgery will be performed, and the costs involved.

 During this consultation, be sure to tell your surgeon about any large weight losses or gains you’ve had at any time.
 You should also inform your surgeon if you smoke, and if you’re taking any medications, vitamins, or other drugs.